MoaMoaK/SparrowMail/README.md

   * Sieve filter can be edited for each mailbox
     * Syntax verification before each sieve filter modification

+## Requirements

+As the app is mainly written in python, a Python interpreter is mandatory.
+Works with python2.7.
+The app installation is done through pip so, this tool is needed for a simple installation.
+If not desired all needed packages can be installed manually but, finding the required one is the sole responsability of the user.
+As the app is meant to have a web interface, having a web server can be usefull.

 ## Installation

 The installation is meant to be quick and easy.
-Simply clone the git repository where you want it to be installed :
+Simply clone the git repository where you want it to be installed (must be installed on the mail server) :
 `git clone https://moamoak@gitlab.rez-rennes.fr/moamoak/sparrowmail.git`
 And install it using pip :
 `pip install sparrowmail`